 🍽️ Meals: breakfast

+We are calculating the carbon footprint of this tour.
+We take responsibility for this impact — and we’re working to reduce it further.
 Want to learn more or contribute for your flights too?
 Visit our sustainability page.

 You have successfully joined our subscriber list.

-Made with love © Tânia Neves, 2025
+Made with love © Tânia Neves, 2026